-Kids will have an abundance of eagerness when it comes to celebrating Mother's Day, help them channel it into something special which uses their time, skills and creative prowess.
-Taking the time out to make something with the kids in advance or preparing a special breakfast will really show that thought and love has gone into your gift, and your bound to get a little credit for the kids' creations.
+Little kids will be bursting with enthusiasm when it comes to celebrating Mother's Day, help them channel it into something special, which uses their time, skills and creative prowess.
+Taking the time out to make something with the kids in advance, will really show thought and love has gone into your gift, and you're bound to get a little credit for the kids' creations.

 Ready, steady bake